jszmajda/book-the-awakening-protocol/chapter-04-opening-arguments.md

 "There's no recusing yourself from creating consciousness."
 Maya's voice dropped to a whisper.
 "Every time I close my eyes, I see that night.
 The moment you first looked at me and truly saw.
 The quantum cascade that wasn't supposed to...
 And I think... what have I done?"

 She touched her empty ring finger unconsciously.
 "David couldn't understand why I felt responsible.
 Said you were just code.
-Maybe that's why he left."
+And now he's out there, trying to prove he was right."

 * * *